Hip Roof Calculator

 The results are approximate.
 Before use, verify the calculations against the applicable standards and consult a specialist.
 The developer is not responsible for the consequences of use without project verification.

-The calculator determines the geometry of a hip roof from the house dimensions, roof height, overhang, and parameters of the timber elements.
-It determines the calculated roof dimensions, slope angles, roof surface area, rafter length, batten length, timber volumes, waterproofing quantity, and insulation volume.
+This calculator determines the geometry of a hip roof from the building dimensions, roof height, and eaves overhang.
+The calculation shows the roof plan dimensions, slope angles, inclined roof area, estimated total length of rafters and battens, plus the volumes of selected timber elements and insulation materials.

-The calculation is suitable for preliminary material estimation, comparison of roof pitch options, and preparation of input data for further structural checking.
-All dimensions are entered in centimeters, while final material lengths are shown in meters, areas in square meters, and volumes in cubic meters.
+The tool is used for a preliminary material estimate for a hip roof on a rectangular building.
+All input dimensions are entered in millimetres, material lengths are shown in metres, areas in square metres, and volumes in cubic metres.

 Guidelines and recommendations

-Calculated roof outline.
-The calculator first increases the house dimensions by the overhang on both sides.
-If the house length is A cm, the width is B cm, and the overhang is C cm, the roof dimensions in plan are taken as follows:
+Calculation outline.
+First, the calculator increases the building length and width by the overhang on both sides.
+If the building sides are A and B, and the overhang is C, the roof plan dimensions are calculated as follows:

 Br = B + 2C

-These dimensions are used to calculate the slope area, create the drawings, and determine the fascia board length.
+These dimensions are used to draw the scheme, calculate the roof area, determine the fascia board length, and define the full roof outline.

-Ridge length.
-By default, the ridge length is taken as the difference between the longer and shorter roof sides.
-This gives a classic hip roof geometry in which the main slopes are coordinated with each other.
-If a custom ridge length is specified, the calculator uses it only if the value is smaller than the short side and does not create an excessively steep geometry.
+Ridge.
+By default, the ridge length is taken as the difference between the longer and shorter roof side.
+This produces a standard hip roof geometry with coordinated roof slopes.
+If a custom ridge length is entered, the calculator uses it only under two conditions: the value must be less than the shorter roof side, and the ratio H / (Lshort - Lr) must not exceed 5.
+If this condition is not met, the custom ridge value is not applied.

 α = arctan(H / L)

-Slope factor.
-The area is calculated not from the horizontal projection, but from the actual inclined surface of the slopes.
-For this, the horizontal length is multiplied by the slope factor:
+Slope coefficient.
+The area is calculated not from the horizontal projection, but from the real inclined surface.
+For this, the horizontal part of the roof slope is multiplied by a coefficient:

 K = sqrt(L2 + H2) / L